findy-network/findy-network.github.io/content/en/blog/the-time-is-now/index.md

 to become ready, we have a severe chicken-egg problem.

 Instead of overthinking the low-level crypto operations, etc., the teams should concentrate on the high-level building blocks of SSI.
-The starting point should be clarifying the issuer's, holder's, and verifier's roles.
+The starting point should clarify the roles of the issuer, holder, and verifier.
 What exactly happens when data is issued and verified?
 And how can the team apply the verifiable data in the use case in question: who are the issuer, holder, and verifier?
 Furthermore, what data does the issuer sign, and which part is available to the verifier?